murindwaz/The-G.O.D-project/README.md

 Greater Organism Design.

+As in, how to be able to get everybody on who an issue matter to give their opinion and let the governement, our executives, take **Informed** actions.
+For the people.

 We are the 99% of the world.
 How come we only do choices once per very few often and only that small set of people takes all the decisions.